ekexium/scripts/cherry-pick-scanner/README.md

 2. **Batch Search for Backports**: For each target branch, fetches all backport PRs at once and matches them locally (much faster than individual searches)
    - Matches PRs where title or body contains `#<original_pr_number>`
    - Filters by target branch
+   - Also checks if commits are already in target branch (rebase case)

-3. **Determine Status**: Categorizes each backport as MISSING, PENDING, MERGED, or CLOSED
+3. **Determine Status**: Categorizes each backport as MISSING, PENDING, MERGED, IN_BRANCH, or CLOSED

 4. **Generate Report**: Creates HTML report with color-coded status indicators